Norman Oklahoma Divorce Attorney

 Some examples of fault-based grounds:

 For example, a spouse who has been unfaithful in the marriage may not be eligible to receive alimony or have their amount they pay to their spouse adjusted to a higher amount.
 Or, a spouse who has shown to be abusive to the spouse or to the children in the marriage may have visitation adjusted, or will not be allowed to visit with the children unsupervised.

-Note that you must have been at separated for at least a year or 18 months before filing for divorce.
 You or your spouse must also have been a resident of the state of Oklahoma for at least six months prior to filing your divorce petition.